techsenger/patternfx/README.md

 provided API, such as dialogs or popup windows.
 This limitation exists because the `ComponentView` can only fully manage elements within its own scope and awareness.

-In addition to the `ComponentViewModel` and `ComponentView`, a component always has a `ComponentDescriptor` and may include two optional classes: `ComponentMediator` and `ComponentHistory`.
+In addition to the `ComponentViewModel` and `ComponentView`, a component always has a `ComponentDescriptor` (which is provided by the framework and normally does not require custom implementation) and may include two optional
+classes: `ComponentHistory` and `ComponentComposer`.

 The `ComponentDescriptor` represents the internal metadata and platform-level state of a component.
 The descriptor acts as a technical identity card, containing all framework-related information while keeping it completely separate